rnsfrd/capstone/README.md

 # Modeling<a id='model'></a>

-Given the time series data and presence of exogenous variables, I fit an Arimax model with an order of (3,3,2).
+Given the time series data and presence of exogenous variables, we fit an Arimax model with an order of (3,3,2).
 This model uses the variables listed below to predict the number of Pertussis and Mumps cases within Mexico.

 ### Predictions